 Graduate Certificate Program Procedures

 The minimum standard for admission to a graduate certificate program is a bachelor’s degree from a college or university accredited by agencies recognized by Missouri State University Graduate College.
-Additional requirements and higher standards may be stipulated for specific graduate certificate programs and applicants should check for such requirements in the departmental section of this catalog.
-To be considered for admission to a graduate certificate program, a student must complete the Graduate College Application (refer to the "Admission Procedures" section).
-If a student is currently attending Missouri State University in a degree-seeking graduate classification, no additional application fee will be required.
-Once the application is received by the Graduate College, the information will be sent to the Certificate Advisor for an admission recommendation.
+Additional requirements and higher standards may be stipulated for specific graduate certificate programs and applicants should check for such requirements in the departmental section of the Graduate catalog.
+To be considered for admission to a graduate certificate program, a student should complete the following:

 To be eligible for a graduate certificate, a candidate must:

 - Complete the minimum number of hours required for the certificate program.
 Minimum hours for specific programs vary.

 - Attain a grade point average of at least 3.00 on all graduate work utilized in the certificate program (that includes Missouri State University and transfer courses).